-The Portaflow 220 menus are arranged hierarchally with the MAIN MENU being at the top level.
+The Portaflow 330 menus are arranged hierarchally with the MAIN MENU being at the top level.
 Menu navigation is achieved by three keys on the right hand side of the keypad which are used to scroll UP and DOWN a menu list and SELECT a menu item.
 When scrolling through a menu an arrow-shaped cursor moves up and down the left hand side of the screen to indicate the active menu choice which can then be selected by pressing the ENTER (SELECT) key.

-Some menus have more options than can be shown on the screen at the same time, in which case the 'overflowed' choices can be brought into view by continuing to scroll DOWN beyond the bottom visible item.
+Some menus have more options than can be shown on the screen at the same time, in which case the 'overflowed' choices can be brought into view by continuing to scroll D0WN past the bottom visible item.
 Menus generally 'loop around' if you scroll beyond the first or last items.

-If you select Exit on any menu it usually takes you back up one level in the menu hierarchy, but in some cases it may go directly to the 'Flow Reading' screen.
+If you select Exit it usually results in taking you back one level in the menu hierarchy, but in some cases it may go directly to the 'Flow Reading' screen.